treyka/threaty_threatego/README.md

 Okay, I get it.
 Now what?
 -------------------------
-* You can just download the .mtx included in this project and load it right into Maltego *or* you can clone this project and build it yourself by running the included `build.sh`.
+* You can just [download the .mtx][5] included in this project and load it right into Maltego *or* you can clone this project and build it yourself by running the included `build.sh`.

 * The STIX entities encompass the entire STIX 1.2 data model.
 There were places where due to limitations in Maltego's available